Ehiosu-Evbenaye/robust-pid-mass-spring-damper/report/report.md

 #### Abstract

-This project presents the design, implementation, and robustness analysis of a PID controller for a classic second-order mass-spring-damper system.
-Using a first-principles analytical approach, the PID gains are derived via pole-placement to satisfy strict transient and steady-state specifications: maximum overshoot ≤ 10 %, 2 % settling time ≤ 2 s, and zero steady-state error to step inputs.
+This project presents the design, implementation, and robustness analysis of PID control for a classic second-order mass-spring-damper system.
+Using a first-principles analytical approach, the PID gains are derived via pole placement to satisfy strict transient and steady-state specifications: maximum overshoot ≤ 10%, 2% settling time ≤ 2 s, and zero steady-state error to step inputs.

-A comprehensive plant uncertainty analysis (±20 % variation in mass \( m \), damping \( c \), and stiffness \( k \)) is performed to quantify performance degradation.
-The controller is implemented and validated in MATLAB/Simulink, with additional evaluation of stability margins (gain and phase), disturbance rejection, and a comparison against a lead-lag compensator.
+A comprehensive plant uncertainty analysis (±20% variation in mass (m ), damping (c ), and stiffness (k )) is performed to quantify performance degradation.
+The control system is implemented and validated in MATLAB/Simulink, with additional evaluation of stability margins (gain and phase), disturbance rejection, and a comparison against a lead-lag compensator.

-The results confirm that the designed robust PID controller maintains excellent tracking performance and stability under parameter variations, making it suitable for real-world mechanical systems such as vehicle suspensions and vibration isolators.
+The results confirm that the designed robust PID control maintains excellent tracking performance and stability under parameter variations, making it suitable for real-world mechanical systems such as vehicle suspensions and vibration isolators.

-**Keywords:** PID Control, Pole Placement, Robustness Analysis, Mass-Spring-Damper, MATLAB/Simulink, Sensitivity Functions, Plant Uncertainty

 #### Table of Contents